mcdalcin/DoomEternalDownpatcher/README.md

       ]
     }
 ```

-Each manifestId will remain the same as the previous version unless a depot contains changes.
-There are 8 steam depots for DOOM Eternal that we care about.
-In particular, depots  782332 through 782339.
-The manifestIds are in order starting with 782332.
+##### ADJUST MANIFESTIDS FOR THE NEW VERSION

+The manifestIds correspond to the 8 steam depots for DOOM Eternal starting with depot 782332 and ending with depot 782339.
+Note that a manifest id will only change for the depot if it contained changes from the previous patch.

 To get the new manifestIds, go to https://steamdb.info/app/782330/patchnotes/.
-Click on the current patch (in this example, the December 9th patch here: https://steamdb.info/patchnotes/5922677).
+Click on the current patch (in this example, the December 9th patch corresponds to version 4.1).
 Once there, go through each depot change and replace the manifestId accordingly.

+In our example, the depots 782332, 782333, and 782336 contain changes and therefore their manifest ids must be updated.
+This corresponds to the first, second, and fifth manifest ids.

 If done correctly, the code should now look like